odirex/chronicit/README.md

 ## Chronic IT

-I.T. is a disease.
-I treat it.

-### Contact the Author

-Want to get in touch?
-Send an email to info@chronicit.com
+This is a repository of tech support info maintained by an industry professional.